menghanhui/r3bl.blog/_posts/2014-11-20-facebook-hack-no3.markdown

 ---
-author: mrr3bl
+author: Aleksandar Todorović
 comments: true
 date: 2014-11-20 12:38:08+00:00
 layout: post
 slug: facebook-hack-no3
 title: 'Some Basic Facebook “Hacks” – Hack no. 3: See Locked Profile Picture in Full Size'
-wordpress_id: 196
-categories:
+categories: en
-- Cyber Security
-- Projects
 tags:
 - Facebook
-- Facebook hacks
-- full size
 - hacking
-- picture
-- privacy
-- profile picture
+- projects
 ---

 I found out about one more basic Facebook hack.
 Let's say that you have a friend who locked his profile picture so that nobody could open it, but you're interested to see _how_ that picture looks in full size.
 Can you do that?
 Well, thanks to Facebook's constant consern about user privacy, of course you can.